 1 Thessalonians 5:16

-Every Christian knows everlasting life comes through believing in Jesus as your savior, but only those who truly know God can experience the genuine, pure joy found only in him.
+Every Christian knows everlasting life comes through believing in Jesus as your savior but only those who truly know God experience the genuine, pure joy found only in him.
 Fortunately, he makes that possible for everyone, including peons like you and me.
-Start with my post A Rare Treasure: Discover True Christian Joy for more on this.
+See A Rare Treasure: Discover True Christian Joy for more on this.

 The best way to encourage your friends in their faith is to demonstrate evidence of that faith yourself.
 Pray, worship, read your Bible, and keep company with other Christians.
 When your friends see the joy of Jesus in you, they will want it as well.